TOHC/tohc.github.io/README.md

-## Welcome to the Toronto Hacker Club's open source website!
+## Welcome to the Toronto Hacker Club's community website!

 ### Who can contribute?
 Anyone and everyone is welcome to fork and help develop the Toronto Hacker Club's website.